clariedm/IDS_Client_Downloads/README_ENGLISH.md

 # Part 2: NodeRed
 Once the Raspberry Pi has rebooted you will want to execute the following command line in your terminal:
 ```
-ifconfig
+node-red start
 ```
 This will return information about the address at which node-red is running in the midst of other information.
-You will find the address under "lo:" , as follows:
+You will find the address as follows:
 ```
-lo: flags=73<UP,LOOPBACK,RUNNING> mtu65536
-      inet [ADDRESS]  netmask 255.0.0.0
-      inet6::1  prefixlen 128 scopeid 0x10<host>
+27 Jan 16:17:59 - [info] Server now running at https://[ADDRESS]
 ```
 The address will be where ```[ADDRESS]``` is shown in this example.